Alfredsec/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

-# Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-
+# Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization
- AIM:
+## AIM:
 To study about the different digital IC’s and to verify the truth table in Quartus for the basic logic gates using Verilog programming.

-Equipments Required:
+## Equipments Required:
 Hardware – PCs, Cyclone II , USB flasher
 Software – Quartus prime
 Theory